tsmatz/imitation-learning-tutorials/Readme.md

 - [Relative Entropy Inverse Reinforcement Learning (rel-ent IRL)](04_relent_irl.ipynb)
 - [Generative Adversarial Imitation Learning (GAIL)](05_gail.ipynb)

+In this repository, I focus on above 5 model-free IL methods (which affected other works a lot in history), but this might also help you learn other recent IL algorithms (such as, [rank-game](https://www.microsoft.com/en-us/research/blog/unifying-learning-from-preferences-and-demonstration-via-a-ranking-game-for-imitation-learning/), etc).

+In this repository, I'll often use basic terminologies for behavioral learning - such as, "discount", "policy", "advantages", ...
+If you're new to learn behavioral learning, I recommend you to learn [reinforcement learning (RL)](https://github.com/tsmatz/reinforcement-learning-tutorials) briefly at first.

-> Note : This repository only focuses on action-state learning, and trajectory learning (which is often applied in robotics) is out of scope.
-I don't also focus on model-based BC methods.<br>
+> Note : Also, this repository only focuses on action-state learning, and trajectory learning (which is sometimes applied in robotics) is out of scope.<br>
 > In trajectory learning, the trajectory is modeled by [GMM](https://github.com/tsmatz/gmm), [HMM](https://github.com/tsmatz/hmm-lds-em-algorithm), or MP (Movement Primitive), etc. (See [here](https://arxiv.org/abs/1811.06711) for details.)

+## Imitation Learning - What's and How ?

+Such like [reinforcement learning](https://github.com/tsmatz/reinforcement-learning-tutorials), imitation learning is an approach to learn how the agent takes the action to get optimal results.
+However, unlike reinforcement learning, imitation learning never use prior reward's functions, but do use expert's behaviors instead.<br>

 There exist two main approaches for imitation learning - Behavior Cloning (BC) and Inverse Reinforcement Learning (IRL).